cs50/cs50.readthedocs.io/render50.md

 ### Overriding page size

 By default, `render50` outputs letter-sized (8.5" × 11") pages in landscape orientation.
-To override that default, invoke `render50` with `--print SIZE`, where `SIZE` is [as prescribed by CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/@page/size).
+To override that default, invoke `render50` with `-p SIZE`, where `SIZE` is [as prescribed by CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/@page/size).
 Supported values for `SIZE` thus include:

 * `letter landscape`
 * `letter portrait`